 place nuts or dry fruit inside you chocolate truffles,

-or dip your chocolate truffles into chocolate and refrigerate.
+or dip your chocolate truffles into the chocolate and refrigerate.

 There is no wrong way to enjoy these delicious morsels!